 If you have a disability for which you usually have special accommodation requirements, we very strongly encourage you to disclose it in the relevant section of your application form.
 We also encourage you to apply by the relevant January deadline where possible, as early notice will help us to support you in the college admissions process if your application is successful and college accommodation tends to fill up as the year progresses.
 However, no candidate is guaranteed college or University accommodation.

 If you wish to discuss this section of the application form, or anything to do with University provision for specific needs, please contact the Disability Advisory Service.

-You may use the application form to nominate a third party, such as a relative, for the purposes of handling your application.
 We will handle your application in accordance with the UK Data Protection Act of 1998 and the declaration that you are required to sign before submitting your application will give you information on any third parties with whom we may need to share your data as part of the processing and assessment of your application.

+In your application you may nominate a third party, such as a relative, for the purposes of handling your application.
 We will not discuss your application with anyone else unless you nominate a representative in this section.
-Please note that anyone you appoint will then be able to give us instructions relating to your application.
+Anyone you appoint will be able to request information and give us instructions relating to your application.

 To help the University reduce the risk of harm or injury to students and staff caused by any criminal behaviour of students, we must know about any relevant convictions that you may have.

 For information on which convictions should be declared and how the data you provide will be used, please see our page on Criminal convictions.

 You do not need to convert your qualification into the UK system or provide an official statement of comparability in order to apply.
 However, if you have a non-UK university qualification and you would like to know how it compares with the UK system, you can contact the UK National Academic Recognition Information Centre (NARIC) for advice.

 The University does not have any arrangements or relationships with agents who assist with the preparation and submission of graduate applications for a fee.